 - Unlabelled ingredients that could cause an allergic reaction

-- Contamination with microbes, such as bacteria or viruses that can harm human health
+- Bacteria or viruses that can harm human health

 Deciding if a recall is needed

-MPI works with businesses (the product's manufacturer, supplier, importer, or distributor) to decide if a food should be recalled.
+MPI works with businesses to decide if a food should be recalled.
+This could be the product's manufacturer, supplier, importer, or distributor.
 When making the decision, we consider things such as:

 - how it could affect people